Tutorial: Lint code using a GitHub Action - Amazon CodeCatalyst

 In this step, you create a workflow that runs the Super-Linter action when you push code to your source repository.
 The workflow consists of the following building blocks, which you define in a YAML file:

 • A trigger – This trigger starts the workflow run automatically when you push a change to your source repository.
-For more information about triggers, see Working with triggers.
+For more information about triggers, see Starting a workflow run automatically using triggers.

 To create a workflow that runs the Super-Linter action